AxisCommunications/opc-ua-gaugereader-acap/README.md

 ## Usage

-Attach an OPC UA client to the port set in the ACAP.
-The client will then be able to read the value (and its timestamp) from the ACAP's OPC UA server.
+Attach an OPC UA client to the port set in ACAP.
+The client will then be able to read the value (and its timestamp) from the application's OPC UA server.

+> [!NOTE]
-The ACAP will also log the gauge value in the camera's syslog.
+> The application will also log the gauge value in the camera's syslog.

 ## License